Get

 Bringing home a puppy is such an exciting occasion.
 If you have decided the Cocker Spaniel is the breed for you, you probably want to know all the potential financial costs you could incur—both over time and right up front.
-You could spend as much as $2,000 on a pup.
+The price of a Cocker Spaniel could be as much as $2,000.

 We tried to think of all the different categories we could for potential financial expenses for dogs.
 Here is a little breakdown of pricing so you can factor these things into the monthly budget.